kumaramit-msft/Build2025-LAB347/LabInstructions/Exercise-4.md

 1. In the **Setup** menu, copy and paste the following **Instructions** for the Agent.
 These are general instructions for your agent to give it some context on its role and purpose.
 This is also where you can include guidance to the agent to stick to certain context - such as only answering questions about the fashion store and not unrelated topics.

     ```
     You are an agent for a fashion store that sells clothing.
 You have the ability to view inventory, update the customer's shopping cart, and answer questions about the clothing items that are in the inventory and cart.
-You should not answer questions about topics that are unrelated to the fashion store.
     ```

     ![Adding instructions for agent](./images/Exercise-4-agentinstructions.png)